 We moved to Mill Lane in October 2017 and to say there was a lot of work to do was an understatement.
 One side of the building was the old Bluebell public house which was more or less derelict, but with the help of our amazing trustees and members, we were able to move in over one weekend and open our doors on Monday morning!!

-We now work in partnership with CWP NHS Foundation Trust who are now housed with us for assessment and diagnosis for ASC for children and adults.
-Big Life Talking therapies are also based with us.
-Adelaide School hire a classroom for those children who find school difficult.
+We now work in partnership with CWP NHS Foundation Trust who are now housed with us for assessment and diagnosis for children and adults.
 We work closely with Social Services, SEND teams, DWP and many other services so our members can access these services directly in our Space Centre rather than having to go to them.
-We have worked in collaboration with Cheshire Commisioning Group (CCG) to deliver a full ASC Training Programme and also commissioned by Cheshire East Council to offer Short Breaks – the rest as they say – is History…
+We have worked in collaboration with NHS Cheshire and Merseyside Integrated Care Board to deliver a full ASC Training Programme and also commissioned by Cheshire East Council to offer Short Breaks – the rest as they say – is History…